 Our website has further details of all our courses including the exam boards - https://www.bsfc.ac.uk/courses

-If you have any subject specific questions, please contact firstname.lastname@example.org who can direct your query to the relevant Head of Department.
+If you have any subject specific questions, these can be asked at your Enrolment appointment to the relevant Head of Department.

 I have accepted a place at my high school and Birkenhead Sixth Form College and can’t decide which one to go to.
 Is there really any point me coming to the College when I can stay where I am?

 Yes!
-You need to come to our outstanding and award-winning College and there are a range of reasons why you should make the switch from your high school sixth form:
+We are an award-winning College and there are a range of reasons why you should make the switch from your high school sixth form:

 I need further information about how to get to College each day.
 Where can I get this from?

 We have students from Liverpool, Chester, Cheshire and all over the Wirral.
 As well as a range of College and public buses, we are also accessible by train.
-Further details are available on our website here - https://www.bsfc.ac.uk/prospective-students/how-to-find-us
+Further details are available on our website:

 I need to know that I will be able to afford to come to the College.
 How can I check if I am entitled to a bursary and what does this include?